March’s sponsors will be Nova Polymers, who will present a 1hr CEU entitled “2010 Standard for Room Identification Signs”.

 If you would like to possibly score a free copy, come on out to the upcoming chapter meetings.
 We will be giving several away as door prizes.

-Also- if you’d like a signed copy, please see the listing of book signings:
+Also- if you’d like a signed copy, please let us know and we can get a hold of Craig.

 From Douglas : “I am self-employed and work as a consultant to Architects, Engineers, facility managers, and manufacturers on Autodesk software, primarily Revit.
 I stepped out of active architectural design 5 years ago to start my own consulting business, but I still actively participate in architectural functions and training. “